justinprogdev/justinprogdev/README.md

 ### Software Engineer at your service!

 - 🤖 I’m currently working on artifical intelligence class projects, for my Master's at BU.
-- 📚 I’m currently learning Fuzzy logic with scikit-fuzzy, AI Planning with PDDL and First Order Logic.
+- 📚 I’m learning Fuzzy logic with scikit-fuzzy, AI Planning with PDDL and First Order Logic.
 - 💬 Ask me about C#, Python, or even AzDO Pipelines! ⚙️
 - 📫 How to reach me: developmentjustin7@gmail.com
 - ⚡ Fun Fact, I have been reading a lot of Alex Garland lately!📗